Unboxed-Software/solana-course/content/env-variables.md

 }
 ```

 There's one catch here: in the time between deploying a program and initializing the config account, _there is no admin_.
-This means that the instructions for initializing the config account can't be constrained to allow only admins to be callers.
+This means that the instruction for initializing the config account can't be constrained to only allow admins as callers.
 That means it could be called by an attacker looking to set themselves as the admin.

 While this sounds bad, it really just means that you shouldn't treat your program as "initialized" until you've initialized the config account yourself and verified that the admin listed on the account is who you expect.
 If your deploy script deploys and then immediately calls `initialize`, it's very unlikely that an attacker is even aware of your program's existence, much less trying to make themselves the admin.
 If, by some crazy stroke of bad luck, someone "intercepts" your program, you can close the program with the upgrade authority and redeploy.